 Nutrition plays a significant role in its onset and is most frequently seen in ducks who receive a diet low in polyunsaturated fatty acids (PUFA) and high in saturated fatty acids, high-cholesterol diets, and high-fat diets enriched in linoleic acid.

-When clinical signs do occur, they are usually associated with the complications caused by reduced blood flow through the arteries.
-This can manifest as lethargy, exercise intolerance, pelvic limb ataxia, difficulty breathing, ataxia, behavioral changes, and/or congestive heart failure.
+When clinical signs do occur, they are usually associated with cardiac failure, caused by reduced blood flow through the arteries.
+Which may include lethargy, exercise intolerance, difficulty breathing, ataxia, and behavioral changes.

 Case 1: Arteriosclerosis in a Parrot A 40-year-old female African grey parrot exhibited weakness due to anorexia for several days.
 Physical examination revealed that the bird was weak, cachectic and had abdominal effusion.
 There was 15 ml of clear fluid in the thoracic cavity and 25 ml of clear fluid in the abdominal cavity.
 The aorta and left and right pulmonary arteries were firm, gritty, and had a nodular appearance.
 The right thyroid was enlarged, 6 mm in diameter.
 The left thyroid was 3 mm in diameter.
 Hypoalbuminemia (total protein 1.2 gm/dl, albumin 0.5 gm/dl, and globulin 0.7 gm/dl) was observed in blood chemistry profile.
 The lesions of the aorta and pulmonary arteries consisted of fragmentation of elastic and collagen fibers with cholesterol deposition and proliferation of spindle cells in the media.
 There was chondroid metaplasia, mineralization and proliferation of smooth muscle cells in the subintimal tissue and intima, which caused narrowing of the lumen.
 Ref